z-ct/autonomous/NCPv0.1.md

 bribery for passing

 We definitely want the emergency vehicles.
 It will look damn sexy when some user is passing another user and then it is overrided by the emergency vehicle.

+"When people go on standby for airports to make money from airlines"